proflare/proflare.github.io/_pages/about.md

   <ul>
     <li>Establishing a research laboratory focused on advancing nondestructive evaluation using terahertz techniques and artificial intelligence.</li>
-    <li>Building collaborations with companies and national laboratories to enhance the practical impact of research findings.</li>
+    <li>Building collaborations with companies and national laboratories to enhance the practical impact of his research findings.</li>
   </ul>

 </div>